rizal72/Cozmo-Voice-Commands/README.md

 # Cozmo voice Commands (CvC) - Version 0.3.4

 Issue multiple voice commands to Cozmo, and watch him execute all of them sequentially: highly customizable, you can add new commands with ease.
-Recognizes *English* and *Italian*.
+Recognizes *English, Italian and French*.

 ### Description
 You can say *"Cozmo, DRIVE 20"*, or *"Please Cozmo, would you mind DRIVING backwards for 20 seconds?"*, **and Cozmo will execute the command in both cases**: the application will always dynamically match the recognized spoken words with the code methods and arguments, **it even parses verbs in their different conjugations**, and numbers as arguments of the action to perform.